matthiasprobst/h5RDMtoolbox/docs/h5wrapper/index.rst

 Motivated by sustainable research data management, the package `h5wrapper` aims to integrate meta conventions during the data generation, processing and anlysing process while facilitating and streamlinig the work at the same time.
-This is done using so-called wrapper-classes, which add funcitonality to the core interface library `h5py`.
+This is done using so-called wrapper-classes, which add functionality to the core interface library `h5py`.
 The jupyter notebooks walk you through the usage and features.